Negotiation-Trainer/negotiation-trainer/README.md

 ### Objective
 The primary goal is to maximize your tribe’s score by negotiating effectively with other tribe leaders to share resources and assign construction responsibilities.
 The successful completion of projects ensures the island's recovery and protection against future disasters.

+### Game Goal
+Our game is designed to help individuals enhance their negotiation skills through the power of artificial intelligence.
+By integrating the OpenAI GPT-3 model, we create an immersive and authentic experience that adapts dynamically to the player's responses.
+This advanced AI allows for personalized and realistic interactions, providing players with tailored feedback and scenarios that closely mimic real-world negotiations.
+Whether you're looking to improve your professional negotiation tactics or simply want to refine your persuasive communication, our game attmempts to show the possibilities of incorporating AI into the learning process.

 ## Demo
 Want to take the latest version of the game for a spin?
 Try our [DEMO](https://negotiation-trainer.github.io/negotiation-trainer/production/index.html)!